mskutta/mskutta.github.io/_posts/2020-11-08-sitecore-how-to-static-file-cache-busting-in-aspnet.md

 </configuration>
 ```

-If the folder location already includes a web.config and it can not be removed for another purpose you can update the web.config at the root with a web.debug.config or web.release.config transform as follows:
+If the folder location already includes a web.config, and it can not be removed for another purpose you can update the web.config at the root with a web.debug.config or web.release.config transform as follows:

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>